Sucesos de las Islas Filipinas

-The work greatly impressed the Philippine national hero José Rizal and decided to annotate it and publish a new edition and began working on it in London and completing it in Paris in 1890.
+The work greatly impressed but also garnered heavy criticism from Philippine national hero José Rizal who found it rife with erroneous claims and a eurocentric bias.
+Rizal decided to annotate it and publish a new edition and began working on it in London and completing it in Paris in 1890.

 History

-Antonio de Morga's Sucesos De Las Islas Filipinas has been recognized as a first-hand account of Spanish colonial venture in Asia during the 16th century.
+Antonio de Morga's Sucesos de las Islas Filipinas has been recognized as a first-hand account of Spanish colonial venture in Asia during the 16th century.
 The book was first published in Mexico in 1609 and has been re-edited number of times.
-The Hakluyt Society, a text publication society in 1851 catches its attention and an edition was prepared by H. E. J. Stanley but was only published in 1868.
+The Hakluyt Society, a text publication society, in 1851 catches its attention, and an edition was prepared by H. E. J. Stanley but was only published in 1868.

-Sucesos De Las Islas Filipinas is based on Antonio de Morga's personal experiences and other documentations from eye-witnesses of the events such as the survivors of Miguel López de Legazpi's Philippine expedition.
+Sucesos de las Islas Filipinas is based on Antonio de Morga's personal experiences and other documentations from eye-witnesses of the events such as the survivors of Miguel López de Legazpi's Philippine expedition.